cheddar-me/munster/README.md

 Source code is extracted from https://cheddar.me/ main service to be used in internal microservices.
 Code here could be a subject to change while we flesh out details.

 Due to that, support for this gem is limited.
+But we're always happy to hear your feedback!

 ## Installation